DavidYKay/resume-2012/data/resume.md

 __TechCrunch Disrupt Hackathon, San Francisco__
 _September 2010_
-Led a two-man team in the 24-hour hackathon to finish in the top five of eighty-six, winning the “Creepiest Hack” award for __D8Coach__, an Android-based dating advice application.
+Led a two-man team in the 24-hour hackathon to finish in the top five of eighty-six, winning the "Creepiest Hack" award for __D8Coach__, an Android-based dating advice application.

 [Personal postmortem](http://blog.davidykay.com/d8coach-hackaton-wrap-up).
 [Press Coverage](http://techcrunch.com/2010/09/26/techcrunch-disrupt-hackathon-winner/).